 The days of keying in queries to Google may soon be coming to an end.
 Last December, MindMeld released the survey results of 1,800 adult smartphone users.
 They were asked two questions:

 - Have you ever used voice search?

 - When did you start using voice search?

 And why wouldn't it be?
-With a market full of virtual assistants like Siri, Cortana, Google Voice, and Alexa, it seems a natural transition.
-But as things continue to shift, it does prompt the question, how will this affect search results?
+With a market full of virtual assistants like Siri, Cortana, Google Voice and Alexa, it seems a natural transition.
+But as things continue to shift, it does prompt the question, how will this effect search results?
 And how should one optimize a website to best serve the needs of voice searchers?

 Mark Up Your Content

 For those who don’t know, schema markup is an additive, of sorts, to HTML.
 It is a markup-protocol which can be added to the HTML of a webpage in order to provide search engines a better understanding and context for its contents.

 How does this play into voice search?
 Schema helps to more accurately match queries to the most relevant content.
 Different schema markup exists for different kinds of content.
 Whether your content contains product reviews, recipes, events, videos and more, there is likely markup that can be utilized to help search engines gain a more thorough understanding of your webpage.